Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 It’s the perfect time to try a real Spanish hot chocolate.
 It’s thick like a pudding, and you eat it with a spoon.
 The mark of a good one is if the spoon can still stand up in the chocolate.
 Served with piping hot, fresh churros and it’s a dish made in heaven.

 Then there’s Caldo: a pork or chicken broth served in a cup, and eaten with a spoon.
-It’s perfect for colder days in Madrid.
+It’s perfect for colder days.

 Galicia serves up caldo Gallego to warm the cockles.
 Made with white beans, potatoes, cabbage and Galician chorizo, it’s said to ward off winter colds.
 Another great alternative is the Fabada Asturiana, but only if you can handle eating blood sausages.